Ruby on Rails

 MeteorJS support coming soon!

-# vim-emblem Follow the instructions at https://github.com/heartsentwined/vim-emblem # Sublime Text 2 Install "Ruby Slim" via Package Control and map it to .emblem files # Textmate 1.x cd ~/Library/Application\ Support/TextMate/Bundles/ git clone git://github.com/slim-template/ruby-slim.tmbundle.git Ruby\ Slim.tmbundle osascript -e 'tell app "TextMate" to reload bundles' # Textmate 2.x cd ~/Library/Application\ Support/TextMate/Managed/Bundles/ git clone git://github.com/slim-template/ruby-slim.tmbundle.git Ruby\ Slim.tmbundle # Vim users with Slim Syntax highlighting au BufNewFile,BufRead *.emblem set filetype=slim
+# vim-emblem Follow the instructions at https://github.com/heartsentwined/vim-emblem # Sublime Text 2 Follow the instructions at https://github.com/johanobergman/sublime-emblem-syntax # Textmate 1.x cd ~/Library/Application\ Support/TextMate/Bundles/ git clone git://github.com/slim-template/ruby-slim.tmbundle.git Ruby\ Slim.tmbundle osascript -e 'tell app "TextMate" to reload bundles' # Textmate 2.x cd ~/Library/Application\ Support/TextMate/Managed/Bundles/ git clone git://github.com/slim-template/ruby-slim.tmbundle.git Ruby\ Slim.tmbundle # Vim users with Slim Syntax highlighting au BufNewFile,BufRead *.emblem set filetype=slim